7feilee/zkp-credential/README.md

 ## Overview

-The ZKP Credential project is a Rust-based implementation showcasing zero-knowledge proof (ZKP) techniques for secure credential verification.
-The project consists of a client and a server, demonstrating the use of Bulletproofs for proving knowledge of a secret value within a specific range.
+This Rust project provides a basic example of using zero-knowledge proofs for secure credential verification between a client and a server.
+The project consists of a client and a server, demonstrating the use of Bulletproofs for proving knowledge of a secret value within a specific range ([0, 2^32)).
+In this generalized use case, the client's secret is considered as an elliptic curve private key, showcasing potential membership in a specific group.
+The binding used in the project plays a crucial role in achieving unlinkability.

 The primary use cases for this project include integrating it into a SOCKS 5 proxy, TCP Fast Open with cookie authentication, and Self-Sovereign Identity (SSI) systems.
 The goal is to provide a flexible and secure mechanism for proving credentials without revealing sensitive information.